FloranDev2/ItB-WotP/README.md

   - Now, when the FAB-5000 is in cooldown, there's a FAB-5000 pickable item, so the FAB-5000 can be used again!
 - FMW is back!
 Thx a lot ATLAS!!!
   - Some minor changes on FMW
-- [TODO] Fixed "Ground Zero achievement": no longer cumulates kills over the course of the mission, is properly reset each turn now
+- Tutorial tips
+- Fixed "Ground Zero achievement"

 ### v2.0.X - pre-release (current)